Red Cross: Yemen prison airstrike killed, injured over 100

-DUBAI, United Arab Emirates (AP) — Yemen lost its connection to the internet nationwide early Friday after Saudi-led airstrikes targeted the contested city of Hodeida, an advocacy group said, plunging the war-torn nation offline.
+“From what I hear from my colleague in Saada, there are many bodies still at the scene of the airstrike, many missing people,” Ahmed Mahat, the organization's head of mission in Yemen, said in a statement.
+“It is impossible to know how many people have been killed.
+It seems to have been a horrific act of violence.”

+The Saudi-led coalition fighting the Houthis did not immediately acknowledge the strike in Saada.

-NetBlocks said the disruption began around 1 a.m. local and affected TeleYemen, the state-owned monopoly that controls internet access in the country.
-TeleYemen is now run by the Houthi rebels who have held Yemen's capital, Sanaa, since late 2014.
+As for the airstrike in Hodeida that apparently took Yemen entirely offline, NetBlocks said the internet disruption began around 1 a.m. local and affected TeleYemen, the state-owned monopoly that controls internet access in the country.
+TeleYemen is now run by the Houthis who have held Yemen's capital, Sanaa, since late 2014.

 Yemen faces “a nation-scale collapse of internet connectivity" after an airstrike on a telecommunications building, NetBlocks said.